vasilyrud/bgrapher/README.md

 For example:

 ```
-import { BGrapher, BgraphState } from 'bgrapher';
+import { Bgrapher, BgraphState } from 'bgrapher';
 let yourBgraphState = new BgraphState();

 let yourBgrapher1 = new Bgrapher(yourBgraph1, yourElement1, yourBgraphState);
 let yourBgrapher2 = new Bgrapher(yourBgraph2, yourElement2, yourBgraphState);
 ```

-When working with a shared state, it makes the most sense for both bgraphs to have the same dimensions.
+When working with a shared state, ensure that both bgraphs have the same dimensions.

 ### `BgraphState`